-Hepatic stellate cells (HSCs) are resident mesenchymal cells that have features of resident fibroblasts and pericytes, and account for 15% of total resident cells in the normal human liver.
+Hepatic stellate cells (HSCs) are resident mesenchymal cells that have features of resident fibroblasts and pericytes and account for 15% of total resident cells in the normal human liver.
 HSCs are one of the key nonparenchymal components in the sinusoid with multiple functions in the liver and are known for their roles in fibrosis[3].
 Under physiological conditions, HSCs exhibit a quiescent state and contain numerous vitamin A lipid droplets.
-Upon liver injury, HSCs lose lipid-rich granules and transdifferentiate into active myofibroblast-like cells, characterized by the expression of α-SMA, production of extracellular matrix (ECM) and release of cytokines[4].
+Upon liver injury, HSCs lose lipid-rich granules and transdifferentiate into active myofibroblast-like cells characterized by the expression of α-SMA, production of extracellular matrix (ECM) and release of cytokines[4].
 Although the involvement of HSCs in liver fibrosis is well recognized, few studies have examined their roles in ALF.
-Some recent studies have indicated that the blockade of fibrosis by depleting activated HSCs in an acetaminophen (APAP)-induced mouse ALF model resulted in significantly severer liver damage and a lower survival rate[5].
-However, due to the dramatic clinical course of ALF, the role of HSCs activation in the process of ALF is still unclear.
+Some recent studies have indicated that the blockade of fibrosis by depleting activated HSCs in an acetaminophen (APAP)-induced mouse ALF model resulted in significantly more severe liver damage and a lower survival rate[5].
+However, due to the dramatic clinical course of ALF, the role of HSC activation in the process of ALF is still unclear.

-HSCs comprise approximately one-third of nonparenchymal cells and constitute the liver sinusoid together with sinusoidal endothelial cells (SECs) and Kupffer cells (KCs).
-Upon stimulation by the gut microbiota and microbial byproducts in septic liver injury, KCs and SECs produce inflammatory cytokines in the sinusoidal lumen and serve as the first gate against inflammatory stimuli in the portal circulation[6].
-Although the role of HSCs activation in liver fibrosis has been widely accepted and attracts much attention, whether and how HSCs participate in hepatic inflammation have not been examined.
-Considering to their anatomical position, HSCs seem to respond to inflammatory stimuli from the sinusoids.
+HSCs comprise approximately one-third of nonparenchymal cells and constitute the liver sinusoid together with sinusoidal endothelial cells and Kupffer cells (KCs).
+Upon stimulation by the gut microbiota and microbial byproducts in septic liver injury, KCs and sinusoidal endothelial cells produce inflammatory cytokines in the sinusoidal lumen and serve as the first gate against inflammatory stimuli in the portal circulation[6].
+Although the role of HSC activation in liver fibrosis has been widely accepted and attracts much attention, whether and how HSCs participate in hepatic inflammation have not been examined.
+Anatomically, HSCs seem to respond to inflammatory stimuli from the sinusoids.
 Recent studies have revealed that activated HSCs may release inflammatory cytokines such as interleukin (IL)-1β and IL-18.
 HSCs from both humans and rodents produce inflammatory cytokines promoting hepatocellular carcinoma and immune-mediated hepatitis[7-9].
-However, how HSCs participate in hepatic inflammation, and whether and how HSCs inflammation is involved in the pathogenesis of ALF, are still unknown (Figure 1).
+However, how HSCs participate in hepatic inflammation, and whether and how HSC inflammation is involved in the pathogenesis of ALF are still unknown (Figure 1).

 PATHOGENESIS OF ALF

-To date, ALF remains a life-threatening syndrome with a high mortality rate, and is characterized by massive hepatocyte death and over-activation of hepatic inflammation.
+To date, ALF remains a life-threatening syndrome with a high mortality rate, and is characterized by massive hepatocyte death and overactivation of hepatic inflammation.

 Cell death and regeneration in ALF

 Hepatocyte injury and subsequent cell death are important during the pathogenesis of ALF[10].
 Two different types of programmed cell death are thought to be involved in this process, including apoptosis and necrosis.
 Apoptosis is defined by chromatin condensation, nuclear fragmentation, cell shrinkage, blebbing of the plasma membrane, and the formation of apoptotic bodies that contain nuclear or cytoplasmic material; and necrosis, which is an alternative to apoptotic cell death and is considered to be a toxic process with the characteristics of cytoplasmic swelling, dilation of organelles, and mechanical rupture of the plasma membrane[11].
 The relative contribution of apoptosis and necrosis during liver failure remains controversial.
-Studies have shown that a variety of injurious stimuli induce apoptosis at low dose, while the same stimuli may result in necrosis at higher dose.
+Studies have shown that a variety of injurious stimuli induce apoptosis at low dose while the same stimuli may result in necrosis at higher dose.
 The etiology may also alter the type of cell death in ALF: necrosis is considered a prominent death pathway of hepatocytes in drug-induced ALF, and apoptosis is always found in viral- and toxin-mediated liver failure[12,13].